 Tip: an experienced HVAC technician will almost always able to make a new air conditioner work in conjunction with an existing furnace.
 The furnace and air conditioner do NOT need to be the same brand for “compatibility” reasons.

 That being said, an air conditioner typically lasts between 10 and 15 years, while a furnace usually lasts between 20 and 30 years.
 So, as you might imagine, you can usually go through two air conditioners in the life-span of your furnace.
-Just something to ponder before making your decision (if one of our guys ends up at your house and tells you that you need a new furnace, please don’t say, “but Tim said in his Top 10 Furnace Brands article that…”)
+Just something to ponder before making your decision (look, if one of our guys ends up at your house and tells you that you really do need a new furnace, please don’t say, “but Tim said in his Top 10 Furnace Brands article that…”).

 Furnace 101 – The Crash Course on Furnace Features